Outlook View Changed: 7 Fixes to Restore Your Inbox Layout

 According to Microsoft’s getting started guide for the new Outlook, most layout settings live under Settings rather than the ribbon, and the move was deliberate to align with Outlook on the web.
 If your view broke after Microsoft auto-migrated you from classic to new Outlook, you can switch back.
 Toggle the New Outlook switch off in the top-right corner.

-We tested the toggle on our Windows 11 machine.
-It switched back to classic Outlook quickly and preserved all profile and account data.
-The new Outlook view layout did not transfer, but the classic profile views came back intact.
+The toggle switches back to classic Outlook quickly and preserves all profile and account data.
+The new Outlook view layout does not transfer, but the classic profile views come back intact.

 #Fix 7: Create a New Outlook Profile